Completing the RACDS Primary Exam can help to set yourself apart in a crowded dentistry market.

 The candidate who passes all six subjects and achieves the highest overall aggregate mark will be awarded the F.G.
 Christensen Memorial Prize.
 This prize consists of a Medal and a monetary award of AU$500, acknowledgement in College publications such as the Yearbook and College News, and the medal is presented to the winner by the President of the College at the following Convocation Opening Ceremony.
 For detailed information please refer to the GDP Handbook.

-- Fees marked with asterisk (*) denote GST inclusive.
-Fees marked with pound/hash (#) denote GST free.
+3. Fees marked with asterisk (*) denote GST inclusive, otherwise fees are GST free.

 Frequently Asked Questions